aka The House Outside the Cemetery

 Paolo Malco (Norman Boyle), Katherine McColl [Catriona MacColl] (Lucy Boyle), Giovanni Frezza (Bob Boyle), Ania Pieroni (Ann), Dagmar Lassender (Laura Gittleson), Silvia Collatina (Mae Freudstein)

-Fulci always seemed like a hack version of Dario Argento, at least Argento around the period of his occult films like Suspiria (1976) and Inferno (1980), which were likewise based around wildly artistic novelty deaths with little plot to connect them together.
+Lucio Fulci always seemed like a hack version of Dario Argento – at least Argento around the period of his occult films like Suspiria (1977) and Inferno (1980), which were likewise based around wildly artistic novelty deaths with little plot to connect them together.
 (Fulci never seemed interested in the nominal psycho-thriller rationales that served in Argento’s giallo films).
 You could say that The House By the Cemetery feels like a Dario Argento version of The Amityville Horror (1979).

 A perfect example of the randomness of the film is how Fulci shoots meaning-laden closeups of people’s eyes.
 We get closeups of babysitter Ania Pieroni as she gives seductive looks at husband Paolo Malco, giving the strong impression that she is flirting with or tempting him, but then she is killed off and all the meaning-laden looks prove of zero relevance.
 It is never made clear what Dr Freudstein is up to in the cellar, other than collecting bodies to extend his life – he just seems a zombie/mad scientist thrown into the mix without much explanation.

-Nor does the zombie/mad scientist easily gel with the ghosts that appear in the house elsewhere, not to mention the peculiar ending, not unlike The Shining (1980), where the ghost mother and daughter welcome young Giovanni Frezza to join them.
+Nor does the zombie/mad scientist easily gel with the ghosts that appear in the house elsewhere, not to mention the peculiar ending, not unlike The Shining (1980), where the ghost mother and daughter welcome young Bob (Giovanni Frezza) to join them.
 The main problem with the film is that in between the gore set-pieces, there is almost nothing holding The House By the Cemetery together.
-There is an exceedingly slow pace and little happens beyond an extremely gory despatch every ten minutes or so.
+The film has a very slow pace and little happens beyond an extremely gory despatch every ten minutes or so.

-Fulci generates suspense in one scene in the cellar where the zombie scientist’s hand pushes young Giovanni Frezza’s face up against the door, while on the other side the father tries to bash the door down with an axe and the blade comes through only inches away from the kid – a scene that has clearly been modelled on the one in City of the Living Dead where Christopher George tries to smash into the coffin where Catriona MacColl is buried with a pickaxe.
+Fulci generates suspense in one scene in the cellar where the zombie scientist’s hand pushes young Giovanni Frezza’s face up against the door, while on the other side the father tries to bash the door down with an axe and the blade comes through only inches away from the kid.
+It is undeniably effective, although is a scene that has clearly been modelled on the similar one in City of the Living Dead where Christopher George uses a pickaxe to smash into the coffin where Catriona MacColl is buried.

 Lucio Fulci’s other films are:– Perversion Story (1969), Lizard in a Woman’s Skin (1971), Don’t Torture the Duckling (1972), Dracula in the Provinces (1975), The Psychic (1977), Zombie – Flesh Eaters (1979), City of the Living Dead/Gates of Hell (1980), The Beyond/The Seven Doors to Death (1981), The Black Cat (1981), The New York Ripper (1981), Manhattan Baby/Eye of the Evil Dead/The Possessed (1982), Conquest (1983), Rome 2072 A.D.
 (1983), Murderock (1984), The Devil’s Honey/Dangerous Obsession (1986), Aenigma (1987), Touch of Death/When Alice Broke the Mirror (1988), Zombi 3 (1988), Demonia (1990), Nightmare Concert (1990), Voices from Beyond (1991) and Door to Silence (1992).